pearu/f2py/doc/developers_guide.rst

 .. note::

-   The way this is implementation needs to be described.
+   The way this is implemented needs to be described.

 As a practical example, consider rule `R1106`
 ::